A Growing Passion for Old Fords

-Bronco Buster: A booming business of old Fords.
-When I was growing up in a small farm town in central Illinois, we had a neighbor, a mechanical engineer, who had a small shop behind his house.
-There was a piston in there so large I could use it as a stool, so I’d sit and listen to him explain things.
-He was my first mentor, and I was six or seven when I started working on small engines.
-I just had a bug.
-By age eight, I knew I wanted to be a mechanical engineer, too.
+The making of Gateway Bronco started with a young boy with a passion for cars.
+When Seth Burgett was growing up in a small farm town in central Illinois, he had a neighbor, a mechanical engineer who had a small shop behind his house.
+There was a piston in there so large he could use it as a stool, so he’d sit and listen to him explain things.
+He was Seth’s first mentor, and at about age six or seven, he started working on small engines.
+By age eight, Seth knew that he wanted to be a mechanical engineer.

-I convinced my wife that we should invest in them, and over the next six months, I bought 30 all-original first-gen Broncos.
+Seth convinced his wife that they should start investing in Broncos, and over the next six months, he bought 30 all-original first-gen Ford Broncos.
 That was the genesis of Gateway Bronco.
-I launched the business at the 2016 Carlisle Ford Nationals; then my daughter and I drove across the country in an orange ’73 Bronco.
-We invited folks to follow along on Facebook, and by the time we hit Nebraska, we were up to 33,000 followers.
-I knew we were on to something.
-When I got home, I bought a 60,000-square-foot facility nearby, and here we are.
+Seth launched the business at the 2016 Carlisle Ford Nationals; then him and his daughter drove across the country in an orange ’73 Bronco.
+They invited folks to follow along on Facebook, and by the time they hit Nebraska, they were up to 33,000 followers.
+In that moment Seth knew that they were on to something.
+When he got home, he bought a 60,000-square-foot facility nearby, and here we are.

-Plenty of people doubted there’d be a market for reimagined $250,000 Broncos, but we’ve taken more than 100 orders since we started.
+The making of Gateway Bronco hasn’t always been easy, there were plenty of people who doubted there’d be a market for reimagined $250,000 Broncos.
+We’re proud to share that we’ve taken more than 100 orders since we started.
 We have a license with Ford, and every Bronco we touch gets completely rebuilt using the original frame, with all-new hardware, glass, and components, a new powertrain, and a re-engineered suspension.
 It’s a brand-new truck hand-built on an assembly line, with a three-to-five-year warranty.
-You can use these as daily drivers if you’d like.
 We offer a few different models, each powered by a 5.0-liter Coyote V-8, which is mated to a 10-speed automatic.

 We’ve even partnered with Roush Performance on a model that incorporates one of its superchargers.
 Our new electric Bronco makes the equivalent of 400 horsepower, with Tesla batteries and a range approaching 200 miles.
 It still has four-wheel drive with an Atlas transfer case and a Tremec five-speed.
 Across the board, there’s certainly been a market for these trucks.
-During this time of building the business, I’ve reconnected with my personal love of cars, too.
-I still have my first car, the ’66 Mustang, which has been so much fun, but it’s now being transformed into a vintage race car.
-I also own the very first Bronco.
+During this time of building the business, Seth has reconnected with his personal love of cars.
+He still has his first car, the ’66 Mustang, which is now being transformed into a vintage race car.
+Seth also owns the very first Bronco.

 It was the prototype with all zeros in the VIN.
 Ford designer Don Frey used it to launch the model, and it appeared in many of the early print and television ads.
 Carroll Shelby owned it for 10 years before the second owner bought it from him in 1977 for $100.
-I paid a bit more than that to be the third owner, but I have zero regrets.
-My ’67 Shelby GT500 was once owned by former Ford R&D manager Grant McDonald.
-It has extensive race history—it’s the most campaigned GT500 out there, and I plan to continue that history as its next steward.
-On Fridays, I drive my ’75 Ford cab-over firetruck to lunch, which is always fun.
-I love that truck.
-There are other cars, too, mostly newer stuff.
-And other than the Bronco, which I rarely drive, everything gets used.
-And I tell you, I drive everything to redline every chance I get.
-I’m not even kidding.
+Seth paid a bit more to be the third owner, but he has zero regrets.

 Subscribe to our Newsletter!